Misogyny in sports: Consequences

+Examples

-In addition, ongoing occurrences of sexual harassment affect victims by manipulating them to believe nothing is wrong and driving them to silence, which may ultimately prolong the sexual harassment.
-The USA Gymnastics sex abuse scandal that occurred over the course of several years, but came to light in the latter months of 2017 and early 2018 involved former doctor Larry Nassar.
+The USA Gymnastics sex abuse scandal occurred over the course of several years, but came to light in the latter months of 2017 and early 2018 involved former doctor Larry Nassar.
 More than 250 young women accused Nassar of sexual harassment and abuse.
 Many of these women were seen and treated by Nassar as a gymnast.
 Because of his role as the USA gymnastics team doctor, Nassar was able to be alone with hundreds of young women and girls over the course of nearly two decades.
 Aly Raisman, a USA Gymnast, explained how the abuse from Nassar had occurred from such a young age, that despite strange thoughts about his treatment methods, she was taught to trust him which is why it took so long to figure out what was happening to her and many other gymnasts and come forward about it.
 The formerly discussed study, conducted by Sandra L. Kirby and Lorraine Greaves, states that some women admit becoming "desensitized" to verbal sexual harassment from coaches.
 It was not until the coaches were legally charged that the female victims realized the reality of what had happened to them.

+Conal Groom, a former Olympic rower and U.S. National team coach, allegedly verbally abused and employed drill sergeant-like coaching tactics.
+He was accused of sexual assault and harassment multiple times at different rowing organizations across the country.
+A board member of Seattle's Pocock Rowing Center explained that "He was an Olympian and so there was a lot of latitude."
+He also had success with his "long record of seeing his athletes recruited by universities such as Harvard, Stanford and Princeton and tapped for prestigious national teams."
+Many parents were unaware of the extremity of Groom's behavior and some parents "stuck by him."
+One rower was unaware that his behavior was abusive until after watching a required video on identifying abusive coaches.
+Another rower experienced an incident of alleged sexual assault and confided in another coach who reported the assault to the child abuse hotline, a police report shows, and the Santa Barbara Sheriff's Office opened an investigation.
+Seven months after the survivor made the allegation, USRowing stepped in and temporarily suspended Groom from unsupervised coaching.
+SafeSports says Groom's case remains under investigation with no timeline for its completion.